 Don’t wait to power wrap gifts in one sitting.

 My mom used to do this for five children on Christmas Eve night (and when my cousin came to live with us for a while, it was six children).
 How she braved through this, I’ll never know.
-What I do know is that she stayed up until the wee hours of the morning and the next morning there were band-aides on her fingers.
+What I do know is that she stayed up into the wee hours of Christmas morning and there were band-aides on her fingers by the time she was done.
 This is what I call “Power Wrapping” – waiting until the last minute to scurry around getting all those gifts wrapped for Christmas morning.
 If you can help it, don’t put yourself through this!
 Some people really enjoy the process of wrapping.
 But if you’re not one of them and have a pile – or mountain- of gifts to wrap, it can get old pretty fast.
 Your back hurts, you might cut yourself with scissors, stress over the size of paper you’re cutting and if it will fit, and God forbid you run out of tape.
 That’s really not a good problem to have the night before Christmas.
 Take inventory of your wrapping materials and try to start wrapping a few weeks before Christmas.
-You don’t have to wrap all of the presents (unless you’d like to!), but maybe start with one person per wrapping session.
+You don’t have to wrap all of the presents ahead of time (unless you’d like to!), but maybe start with one person per wrapping session.
 That way you get to visually see what all you’re giving this person and then know all the gifts have been safely wrapped and you haven’t forgotten anything on your list to buy them.